ludwig-ai/ludwig-docs/src/docs/api/visualization.md

 ```

-Produces model comparision barplot visualization for each overall metric
+Produces model comparison barplot visualization for each overall metric

 For each model (in the aligned lists of test_statistics and model_names)
 it produces bars in a bar plot, one for each overall metric available